 You can see how easy it is to get stuck on that.
 I know I have.
 And that’s why I say to people: Don’t question if you’re smart enough, or if you know enough, or if you’re qualified to take up space.
 Consider the people who devour scads of our collective attention, with very little to offer in return but an eyeful of their sizable rear ends.
 Your job is to give something worth focusing on!
 The fact that you have passion for whatever it is you do is great—but you’ve got to give me something I care about, too.

-In this episode of Solopreneur, I talk with publicity expert Selena Soo about what it takes to not just engage, but influence other people (her course, Influence, is now closed, but check it out for the next time you can enroll).
+I talked with publicity expert Selena Soo about what it takes to not just engage, but influence other people (her course, Influence, is now closed, but check it out for the next time you can enroll).
 And it has to do with knowing what you want to do, not just what you care about.

 Shift your frame from shameless self promo to responsibility.
 In Selena’s words, if you have a message and a vision for helping other people, it’s your responsibility to share that message.
 When you look at it that way, it changes things.
 Business strategist Gary Coxe says, you might feel “bad” about banging on your neighbor’s door at 3 a.m., but not if his house is on fire!